Life As an Automotive Body Repairer

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-In 2016, there was an estimated number of 160,400 jobs in the United States for Automotive Body Repairer.
+In the United States, there were 160,400 jobs for Automotive Body Repairer in 2016.
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 13,700 new jobs for Automotive Body Repairer by 2026.
-Due to new job openings and attrition, there will be an average of 17,100 job openings in this field each year.
+The BLS estimates 17,100 yearly job openings in this field.

 The states with the most job growth for Automotive Body Repairer are Utah, Washington, and Idaho.
 Watch out if you plan on working in Kansas, Maine, or Wisconsin.
 These states have the worst job growth for this type of profession.